-- 1. Run the Configuration/Setup Utility program and record the current configuration settings. - See "Configuration/Setup Utility Program" on page 21. - 2.
-Set jumpers or switches on the server's system board. - 3.
-Set jumpers or switches on the device. - See the device installation instructions. - 4.
-Install the device in the server. - Reserve ISA legacy resources for ISA adapters.
-See "ISA Legacy Resources" on page 36. - 5.
-Resolve configuration conflicts. - See "Configuration Conflicts" on page 20. - 6.
-Install software programs, including device drivers. - Refer to the information that comes with the IBM ServerGuide package for more information.
+1. Run the Configuration/Setup Utility program and record the current configuration settings.

+See "Configuration/Setup utility program" on page 21.

+- 2. Set jumpers or switches on the server's system board. - Set jumpers or switches on the device.
+See the device installation instructions. - Install the device in the server.
+Reserve ISA legacy resources for ISA adapters.
+See "ISA legacy resources" on page 36. - 5.
+Resolve configuration conflicts. - See "Configuration conflicts" on page 20.6.
+Install software programs, including device drivers.
+Refer to the information that comes with the IBM

+ServerGuide package for more information.

-Configuration Conflicts
+Configuration conflicts

-The resources used by your server consist of IRQs, DMA, I/O port addresses, and memory.
+The resources used by the server consist of IRQs, DMA, I/O port addresses, and memory.
 This information is useful when a resource configuration conflict occurs.